world-direct/k8s-setup/doc/IntegrationTests.md

 Ensures:
 - The service is available with an outage of max.
 10 seconds.

+## IT2: Test cluster downgrade will fail

+Tests that clusters can't be downgraded to an older version.
+This is not possible with kubeadm, so we can't support this.

+Implementation:
+- Provision a cluster with version v1.17.0
+- Provision the same cluster with version v1.16.0
+- The setup should fail with a meaningful error message.

 # Features considered "untestable"

 The features below can't be tested in because of resource availablilty: